DONATE NOW SECURELY WITH

 What will my grant (award) be if I commute from home to school?

 Your grant (award) will be based on the cost of attendance minus room and board.
 Mileage at the government rate will be factored into your final grant (award).
+Depending on the circumstances, and approved by the awards committee, room and board expenses can be included in the grant.

 What happens if I move off campus?
 Is the application process different?